nvp159/Hidden-Makov-Model/README.md

 6. **Enhanced UI with Charts:** The UI now displays data through beautifully colored charts and simple, elegant components.
 This includes a chart for historic data and different UI components to show predictions from various models elegantly.

+### New Capabilities of `hmm_model.py`

+The `hmm_model.py` script has been significantly enhanced to include all possible HMM models and predictions from `HMM_Nifty50.ipynb`, allowing for multiple predictions from a single function call.
+This new functionality enables the application to generate predictions using multiple HMM configurations, including different numbers of hidden states and covariance types.

+### Generating Predictions with `generate_all_predictions`

+To utilize the new capabilities of `hmm_model.py`, a function named `generate_all_predictions` has been added.
+This function iterates through multiple HMM configurations and generates predictions for each, providing a comprehensive analysis of potential market movements.
+The predictions are structured in a JSON response, making it easy to integrate with the `app.py` `make_prediction` route.

 ### Getting Started with the Web Application

 To set up and run the web application, follow these steps: